The 3 Most Promising Hydrogen Stocks to Own Now

 Source: Andy Borysowski / Shutterstock.com

-However, the fund also gives you broad exposure to the sector, including exposure to international companies that are building out the hydrogen economy in Europe and in other areas of the world.
-An ETF is an ideal way to get exposure to these stocks, which can be difficult for individual investors to access.

-The fund is relatively small with only about $29.5 million of assets under management.
-However, it only carries a 0.45% expense ratio.

-On the date of publication, Chris Markoch did not have (either directly or indirectly) any positions in the securities mentioned in this article.
+As of this writing, Gabriel Osorio-Mazzilli did not hold (either directly or indirectly) any positions in the securities mentioned in this article.
 The opinions expressed in this article are those of the writer, subject to the InvestorPlace.com Publishing Guidelines.

-Chris Markoch is a freelance financial copywriter who has been covering the market for over five years.
-He has been writing for InvestorPlace since 2019.
+Gabriel Osorio is a former Goldman Sachs and Citigroup employee.
+He possesses discipline in bottom-up value investing and volatility-based long/short equities trading.

 More From InvestorPlace